reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

 The composition of the injected aqueous fluid results from the solution of the above equilibrium problem, in which 1 kg of |H2O| is mixed with 0.90 moles of
 |NaCl|, 0.05 moles of |MgCl2|, 0.01 moles of |CaCl2|, and 0.75 moles of |CO2|.
-Temperature and pressure are again set to 60 |degC| and 100 bar, respectively.

 Calculate the equilibrium states for the initial and boundary conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^